How might we provide high-quality professional development to afterschool educators around the nation?

 Here's a video we used to promote Science Action Club to our educator network.

 The Educator Portal is not publicly accessible, but you can view the publicity pages for our products here.

 We would conduct contextual interviews with our educators to understand more about their background and teaching style.
 We would also create well-defined buckets of users and personalize the online training to meet each group's needs.

+As the product design lead, I led the design and development of SAC's online presence, which allowed SAC to expand to 15 states across the nation.
 The SAC team also included K. Levedahl, L. Herszenhorn, R. Panganiban, C. Martínez, and A. Collins.